navneet-mkr/Sherlog-parser/README.md

 # Access results at http://localhost:8502
 ```

+### Important Update (March 2024)

+The evaluation framework has been updated to use the latest Pathway version (>=0.7.0).
+Key changes include:
+- Integration with Pathway's core package (no separate xpacks required)
+- Improved vector similarity search
+- Enhanced streaming capabilities
+- Better memory management

+If you're upgrading from an older version:
+1. Update your dependencies: `pip install -r requirements.txt`
+2. Clear the cache: `rm -rf cache/eval/*`
+3. Restart the evaluation service: `docker compose restart evaluation`

 The framework:
 - Uses Loghub-2k and LogPub benchmark datasets
 - Calculates metrics from the LogParser-LLM paper